angeluriot/Papermap/doc/scoring/papers.md

 #### How?

-The study type score is set based on the type of study, if the map's question is about causation or correlation, and if the map's question makes randomization possible:
+The study type score is set based on the type of study, if the map question is about causation or correlation, and if the map question makes randomization possible:

-* If the map's question makes the study type irrelevant, the study type score is ignored
+* If the map question makes the study type irrelevant, the study type score is ignored

 * If the paper is a literature review that includes multiple study types, the type scores are first averaged, then a correction is applied towards the best type score based on the number of papers included in the review: